AlSi10Mg Powder

 FAQs

-- AlSi50 powder can be consolidated to full density using metal injection molding, casting, additive manufacturing via SLM/EBM, extrusion, and sintering.
+- AlSi10 powder can be consolidated to full density using additive manufacturing, metal injection molding, extrusion, and powder compact forging.

-- Like any fine metal powder, standard safety precautions must be taken when handling AlSi50 powder to minimize health and safety risks.
+- Like any fine metal powder, standard safety precautions should be taken during storage, handling and processing of AlSi10 powder to minimize health and safety risks.

 AlSi7Mg Powder